A long weekend in Busan

 Edinburgh: Harry Potter tour

 I confess Iโ€™m a bona-fide Potterhead.
-I have the Deathly Hallows tattooed on my back and have taken more Sorting Hat quizzes than I know what to do with (Raven-puff, for the record, since Iโ€™m nerdy but also miscellaneous).
-Iโ€™ve been to the Leavesden studio tour near London and the Universal Studios theme park in...
+I have the Deathly Hallows tattooed on my back and have taken more Sorting Hat quizzes than I know what to do with (Raven-puff, for the record, since Iโ€™m nerdy and miscellaneous).
+Iโ€™ve been to the Leavesden studio tour near London and the Universal Studios theme park in Florida....
 Continue Reading →

 Scotland: West Highlands Tour